Keyboard shortcuts

 Ethrex proposal for based sequencing

-According to Justin Drake's definition of "based", being "based" implies that the L1 proposers are the ones who, at the end of the day, sequence the L2, either personally or by delegating the responsibility to a third party.
+According to Justin Drake's definition of "based", being "based" implies that the L1 proposers are the ones who, at the end of the day, sequence the L2, either directly or by delegating the responsibility to a third party.

 However, today, the "based" ecosystem is very immature.
 Despite the constant efforts of various teams, no stack is fully prepared to meet this definition.
 Additionally, L1 proposers do not have sufficient economic incentives to be part of the protocol.

 But there's a way out.
-As mentioned in Spire's What is a based rollup?
+As mentioned in Spire's "What is a based rollup?"

 The key to this definition is that sequencing is "driven" by a base layer and not controlled by a completely external party.